opencybersecurityalliance/kestrel-lang/docs/overview.rst

 Dive into the essence of cyber threat hunting, think about improving it, and introduce Kestrel.

-Cyber Threat Hunting
+Cyberthreat Hunting
 ====================

-Cyber threat hunting is the planning and developing of a threat discovery program on an ad hoc basis against new and customized advanced persistent threats (APT).
-Cyber threat hunting is comprised of several actvities such as:
+Cyberthreat hunting is the planning and developing of a threat discovery program on an ad hoc basis against new and customized advanced persistent threats (APT).
+Cyberthreat hunting is comprised of several activities such as:

 1. Understanding the security measurements in the target environment.
 2. Thinking about potential threats escaping existing defenses.